trolando/oink/README.md

-verify  | Small tool that just verifies a solution (can be done by Oink too) nudge   | Swiss army knife for transforming parity games dotty   | Small tool that just generates a .dot graph of a parity game
+verify  | Small tool that just verifies a solution (can be done by Oink too) nudge   | Swiss army knife for transforming parity games dotty   | Small tool that just generates a .dot graph of a parity game simple  | Very simple example of a tool that solves parity games

 Tools to generate games: